dejwk/roo_display/README.md

 If you just want to use some simple icons, there is a companion library of `roo_material_icons`, containing over 34000 Google 'Material Design' icons in various styles and 4 predefined sizes.

-### JPEG and PNG
+### JPEG

-You can easily draw JPEG and PNG images stored on an SD card, SPIFFS, or some other file system:
+You can easily draw JPEG images stored on an SD card, SPIFFS, or some other file system:

 ```cpp
 #include "roo_display/image/jpeg/jpeg.h"